Atomicwallet/atomic-protogen/README.md

 # atomic-protogen

+Used to build typescript source files from .proto files for cosmos-like blockchains that are used in the Atomic Wallet.

 ## build
 Builds a Docker image, generates TypeScript code within the image, and copies the results to the local `dist` directory.